 Eating fat provides your body with the means to absorb the micro-nutrients in foods like vegetables and greens – by shuttling and dissolving their fat-soluble vitamins and phytochemicals to your cells.
 It is a powerful ally in optimal health.

-Greens: Aside from cooking greens and harnessing all their wonderful fiber that helps our digestion and energy, I love making green smoothies – or using a high-quality and tasty greens powder like Organifi when I don’t have a lot of fresh stuff on hand.
+Greens: Aside from cooking greens and harnessing all their wonderful fiber that helps our digestion and energy, I love making green smoothies – or using a high-quality and tasty greens plus protein powder like Berry Green Protein when I don’t have a lot of fresh stuff on hand.
 Regularly rotate your greens and ingredients for the greatest nutrient variety.

 Move 1: Skater Slides (1:00)